graphile-contrib/postgraphile-plugin-connection-filter/README.md

-# postgraphile-filter-plugins
+# postgraphile-plugin-connection-filter
-These plugins add a new `filter:` argument to Connection types in PostGraphile v4.
-No changes are made to the existing `condition:` argument.
+This plugin adds a `filter:` argument to Connection types in PostGraphile v4.

 ## Disclaimer